Exhibit features Orangeburg photographer's experience as visual historian of Civil Rights movement - South Carolina Radio Network

-If it wasn’t for Orangeburg native and photographer Cecil Williams, the world might not have known what was happening in the American South while African Americans were fighting for respect and legal rights.
+If it were not for Orangeburg native and photographer Cecil Williams, the world might not have known much of what was happening in the American South during the Civil Rights movement.

-Not only was Williams a chronicler of the Civil Rights movement, he was a participant.
+Not only was Williams a chronicler, he was a participant in the movement.
 He was arrested twice while photographing demonstrations for national publications such as Jet magazine.

-“I began working for Jet magazine primarily because local news media would not really cover events where African-Americans were involved and especially if it was something that was against the Constitution or the Jim Crow laws that prevailed at the time,” he said.

-“Thank goodness for the people who marched and demonstrated and persisted over a long period of time in keeping their eye on the prize that things gradually began to change,” Williams said.
+“Local news media would not really cover events where African-Americans were involved and especially if it was something that was against the Constitution or the Jim Crow laws that prevailed at the time,” he said.
+“Thank goodness for the people who marched and demonstrated and persisted over a long period of time in keeping their eye on the prize that things gradually began to change.”

 Williams has digitized his historic photos from their original film format and collected them into a book called Unforgettable: Celebrating a Time of Live, Hope and Bravery.
-An exhibit at the South Carolina State Library features photos from the book, including photos taken from the Charleston Hospital Workers’
+An exhibit at the South Carolina State Library features photos from the book, including photos taken from the Charleston Hospital Workers’ strike in 1968.

-Williams said it took about three years to put the book together, including painstakingly attempting to identify the people in the photos.
+Williams said it took about three years to put the book together, including painstakingly attempting to identify those in the photos.

 “I’m thankful that I was able to bring this book to fruition and have it so our history will be more accurately recorded,” he said.

-Despite the humiliations Williams suffered during this time in American history, he said he’s grateful that he was able to tell the story of what happened through his photographs.
+Despite the humiliations Williams suffered through harassment and arrests, he is grateful that he was able to tell the story of what happened through his photographs.

 “Freedom is not free.
 Things like that just don’t happen,” he said.
 “It’s not a vacuum.
 It just doesn’t happen by itself.
 You have to actually fight for freedom or fight for democracy and fight for a law to be changed.”